qwertie/learn-react/docs/tutorial-2.md

 Setting up your TypeScript Project: 4 Different Approaches
 ==========================================================

 Welcome to Part 2 of this series!
 Here we will go on a grand tour of the JavaScript tools ecosystem.
-This part is not about React (we'll get to that in Part 3) but it does include a simple React component.
-[Part 1](index.md) was a summary of the JavaScript Ecosystem.
+This part is not about React (we'll get to that in [Part 5](tutorial-5.md)) but it does include a simple React component.

 Since this is a **grand** tour, we'll talk about writing your app in four different ways: